zerolawtech/ZAP-Tech/README.md

 2. **OrgCode**

-    * Common owner contract for multiples classes of shares created by the same issuer
+    * Common owner contract for multiples classes of shares created by the same org
     * Detailed on-chain cap table with granular permissioning capabilities
     * Modular design allows for optional added functionality
     * Multi-sig, multi-authority design provides increased security and permissioned contract management

 3. **IDVerifier**

-    * Whitelists that provide identity, region, and accreditation information of investors based on off-chain KYC/AML verification
+    * Whitelists that provide identity, region, and accreditation information of members based on off-chain KYC/AML verification
-    * May be maintained by a single entity for a single issuance, or a federation across multiple jurisdictions providing identity data for many issuers
+    * May be maintained by a single entity for a single issuance, or a federation across multiple jurisdictions providing identity data for many orgs
     * Multi-sig, multi-authority design provides increased security and permissioned contract management

 4. **Custodian**

-    * Contracts that represent an entity approved to hold shares on behalf of multiple investors
+    * Contracts that represent an entity approved to hold shares on behalf of multiple members
-    * Deep integration with IssuingEntity to provide accurate on-chain investor counts
+    * Deep integration with IssuingEntity to provide accurate on-chain member counts
     * Multiple implementations allow for a wide range of functionality including escrow services, custody, and secondary trading
     * Modular design allows for optional added functionality
     * Multi-sig, multi-authority design provides increased security and permissioned contract management